Are you looking for a letter recognition activity for your kids to do this winter? Then, grab this free printable Groundhog Letter Match Activity!

 If you don’t have plastic links, you can make your own.
 First, cut a pipe cleaner into pieces that are about 2 or 3 inches long.
 Then, bend them in the shape of an oval.

-How To Use The Groundhog Letter Match Activity:
+How To Use The Groundhog Letter Matching Activity:

 For this activity, your kids will first pick a capital letter groundhog card and say the name of the letter on it.